nv-research-israel/nv-research-israel.github.io/content/authors/admin/_index.md

 user_groups:
 #- Researchers
 #- Visitors
 ---

-Welcome to the homepage of the NVIDIA Toronto Artificial Intelligence Lab led by Professor [Sanja Fidler](https://www.cs.utoronto.ca/~fidler/).
-Our research group was founded in 2018, and is primarily based in Toronto.
+Welcome to the homepage of the NVIDIA research Tel-Aviv Artificial Intelligence Lab led by Professor [Gal Chechik](https://chechiklab.biu.ac.il/~gal/).
+Our research group was founded in 2018, and is primarily based in Tel-Aviv.

-The research interests of our lab lie at the intersection of computer vision, machine learning and computer graphics.
-Our group members are also part of or closely collaborate with academic labs such as the University of Toronto and Vector Institute.
+The research interests of our lab lie at the intersection of computer vision, machine learning and ...

 We invite applications for the following positions:

 * full time research scientist
-* full time research engineer
 * research scientist intern
-* research engineer intern

 See [this link](https://nvidia.wd5.myworkdayjobs.com/NVIDIAExternalCareerSite) for open positions, or contact our [members](#people) for more details.